MSM: Sotomayor's experience good; Obama's inexperience good

 Time Magazine sneered at concern that Obama during the election campaign last year.
 David Von Drehle wrote in the March 10, 2008 issue:

-Hillary Clinton and John McCain are arguing that Barack Obama is too green for the job.
+Does Experience Matter in a President?Hillary Clinton and John McCain are arguing that Barack Obama is too green for the job.
 But history shows that when it comes to the presidency experience doesn't guarantee success. [snip]Wouldn't it be nice if time on the job and tickets punched translated neatly into superior performance?
 Then finding great Presidents would be a simple matter of weighing résumés.

 Would you prefer a doctor who practiced medicine for 30 years or just 10?
 Research into expert performance shows that the choice isn't simple.